gdiazs/microprofile-jwt-login/README.md

 # microprofile-jwt-login
 ## This library was built for Demo purposes it's not recommended at production.

-This tiny library let's you create an authentication microservice with Microprofile.
-You should provide your own implementation of UserService interface to tells to the login service where fetch the user data.
+This is a tiny library will let you add a simple auth mechanism.
+You must to provide your own implementation of UserService interface to tell to the login service where to fetch the user data.

-By default this library uses JOSE implementation to creates JWT.
-Has a password validation in order to validate user credentials.
-Uses BCrypt with salt to verify the encoded password.
-You can see the dependencies in pom.xml
+By default this library uses JOSE implementation for JWT token creation.
+It has a password validation in order to validate the user credentials.
+It uses BCrypt with a salt to verify the encoded password.

 ### On your Microprofile project